 There is a place in Switzerland where snow is guaranteed.
-Surrounded by high peaks and mighty glaciers, summer skiing on the Alp's largest glacier slope is a possibility in Saas-Fee.
+Surrounded by high peaks and mighty glaciers, summer skiing on the Alp's most significant glacier slope is a possibility in Saas-Fee.

 Whenever we arrive at the Saas-Fee bus terminal and get a first glimpse of the landscape, we can never quite decide: is Saas-Fee at the end of the world?
 Or could it be the beginning of it all?

-It feels a bit like being inside a kettle with steep slopes coming down on all sides.
-Yet, the area has a good vibe and by no mean does it make you feel enclosed.
-The ski slopes are facing north, protecting them from too much sun exposure and thus guaranteeing powdery snow.
-At the edge of the village, there are a number of bunny lifts for beginner skiers.
+It feels like being inside a kettle with steep slopes on all sides.
+Yet, the area has a good vibe, and by no means does it make you feel enclosed.
+The ski slopes face north, protecting them from too much sun exposure and thus guaranteeing powdery snow.
+At the edge of the village, there are several bunny lifts for beginner skiers.

 We like to go all the way up above 3000 meters above sea to ski on the glaciers.

 It is an awesome experience to face the eternal ice all around us.
 This time, we were supposed to embark on a glacier hike with a local guide.
 But due to snowfall, our excursion had to be canceled.
-We will surely return next winter to try a glacier hike.
+We ended up returning in 2022 to hike on a glacier.